The Avett Brothers Shine

 The Avetts’ Greensboro Concert

 A couple of times during the New Year’s show, Seth said to the audience, “Thanks for having us at your party,” a humble statement considering the thousands of screaming fans.
 As midnight neared, the band wound down and Kwon played Auld Lange Syne on the cello before the audience was showered by a blizzard of white confetti and balloons.
-Their finale song, “I and Love and You” was well worth the wait.
-See the set list below*
+Their finale song was “I and Love and You.”

 “It’s in with the new, and out with the old